 Our research underlines the importance of forging the right partnerships:

-- 79% agree that their organisation relies heavily on security provided by cloud hyperscalers.
+79% agree that their organization relies heavily on security provided by cloud hyperscalers.

 Citizens will continue to expect more and better digital services.
 Cloud solutions can help agencies meet these expectations by making services more accessible and by enabling entirely new services and citizen experiences through the ability to manage enormous amounts of data.
 Public service organisations must reimagine the way their employees interact with technology: